hassen-chebil/coding_moon/README.md

 - Python version 3.8.10 recommended

--You'll find the required libraries in requirements.txt, just open cmd in the parent directory and execute:
+- You'll find the required libraries in requirements.txt, just open cmd in the parent directory and execute:

---Python -m pip install -r requirements.txt
+-- Python -m pip install -r requirements.txt

--You might face a problem with pyaudio, just execute the following command:
+- You might face a problem with pyaudio, just execute the following command:

---pip install --find-links=./pyAudioFix PyAudio --no-cache-dir
+-- pip install --find-links=./pyAudioFix PyAudio --no-cache-dir